 When you define an ALIAS command action, you must code that command's CMD and CMDACT tags before the command the ALIAS represents.
-ISPF searches the application-defined commands first, and then searches the ISPF system commands.
+ISPF first searches the application-defined commands, and then the ISPF system commands.
 It must locate the ALIAS definition before the aliased command.